 - Provide traditional healing services to community members and their families/caregivers throughout the life cycle

-- Provide ongoing traditional healing services in the areas of assessment, traditional medicine education, holistic support for individuals, families, caregivers, treatment using traditional herbal medicines and other traditional remedies.
+- Provide ongoing traditional healing services in the areas of assessment, traditional medicine education, wholistic support for individuals, families, caregivers, treatment using traditional herbal medicines and other traditional remedies

-- Is a recognized Healer within Anishinabek communities, preferably local
+- A recognized Healer within the Anishinabek communities

 - Proven ability to provide requested support to individuals and/or groups using traditional teachings and practices

-- Deep knowledge of regional Indigenous teachings and traditional practitioners
+- Knowledge of Indigenous teachings and traditional practitioners

-- In development, an understanding of how western medicines interact with traditional medicines
+- An understanding of how western medicines interact with traditional medicines

 - Valid Class G driver’s license and access to a vehicle